PemastoreIt/Documentation/Documentation.md

    - Set the log level to `DEBUG` in the configuration for more detailed logs.
 2. **Status endpoint**: The `/status` endpoint provides information about the node's state.

-   - Check the blockchain length and last block information.
+   - Check the blockchain length and peer count.
-   - Verify the list of peers.
+   - Verify the number of files stored.
 3. **Health endpoint**: The `/health` endpoint checks if all components are functioning correctly.

-   - If it returns `unhealthy`, check the logs for specific component failures.
+   - If it returns `"status": "degraded"`, check the individual component statuses.
-4. **Command line tools**: The repository includes several diagnostic scripts:

-   - `verify_blockchain.py`: Checks the integrity of the blockchain.
-   - `check_files.py`: Verifies that all files in the blockchain exist on disk.
-   - `network_test.py`: Tests connectivity with all peers.

-### Resetting the System

-In some cases, you may need to reset parts of the system to recover from a serious error:

-1. **Reset peers**: Delete the `peers.txt` file and add peers again using the API.
-2. **Reset blockchain**: Delete the `blockchain.json` file to start with a fresh blockchain.
-Note that this will lose the record of all file transactions, but the files themselves will remain.
-3. **Reset uploads**: Delete the contents of the `uploads` directory to free up disk space.
-Note that this will delete all stored files, so only do this if you have backups or can recover files from other nodes.
-4. **Complete reset**: Delete all data files (`blockchain.json`, `peers.txt`, and the `uploads` directory) and start from scratch.
+   - Look for `false` values in the `components` section to identify specific problems.

 ## Development Guide